 Use content as a focus of your B2B marketing strategy.

-A large-scale survey among marketers that looks at the past year’s success and B2B marketing efforts and goals for 2017 offers some findings that can help drive home our tips from above.
+A large-scale survey among marketers looked at the past year’s success, B2B marketing efforts, and goals for 2017.
+It offers some findings that can help drive home our tips from above:

 - 85 percent attributed their past year’s success to higher-quality and more efficient content creation.

 - Takeaway: Publish your top-notch content on a consistent basis.

 - 50 percent said their content distribution increased their success.

 - Takeaway: Research your target market, understand your potential prospects and know where they frequent online.

 - 91 percent of top-performing marketers belong to organizations that have realistic expectations of content marketing.